OpenZeppelin/compound-monitoring/README.md

 This agent monitors blockchain transactions for events emitted from Compound smart contract addresses.
 Alert type and severity are specified per event per contract address.

+### Large Borrows of COMP

+This agent monitors all borrow events of COMP to see if the borrower address has accrued enough COMP to pass significant governance thresholds.
+This can be an early indication of governance attacks.